Azur & Asmar: The Princes' Quest: North America

+The film had difficulty finding a distributor in the United States due to the breastfeeding scene between Jenane and the two babies at the beginning of the film, with American distributors considering the exposure of breasts to be obscene.

-The film was licensed for distribution in the United States by the Weinstein Company on 13 February 2007, during European Film Market at the Berlin International Film Festival.
+The film was licensed for distribution in the United States by the Weinstein Company on 13 February 2007, during the European Film Market at the Berlin International Film Festival.
 However, as of September 2008 – over a year later – no plans to release the film in the United States had been announced.
 Similarly, Seville Pictures announced that they would distribute the film to both English and French speakers in Canada, but as September 2008 they have only released a DVD with only the original French dialogue and no English subtitles.
 Some commentators had theorised that a United States release would be impossible due to Jénane's nipples being visible during a breastfeeding scene early in the film (Kirikou and the Sorceress went unrated to avoid the PG-13 or higher rating it would have received from the Motion Picture Association of America despite the similarly non-sexual nature of the nudity in that film) and the director's refusal to allow his films to be distributed in a censored version; the Weinsteins' apparent dropping of the title seemed attributable to this.
 However, in early September 2008 it was revealed to have been submitted to the MPAA by Genius Products (a home media distributor then co-owned the Weinstein Company) and received only a PG rating for "thematic material, some mild action and peril," with no explicit reference made to the nudity.

 The British-dubbed version had its American première at IFC Center in New York City on 17 October 2008, and was distributed in theatres by GKIDS in collaboration with the Weinstein Company and under the shorter title of just Azur & Asmar.
 It was originally planned to run for one week in New York, before touring to other cities.
 However, due to the success of the first week (all screenings were sold out) its residency was extended for a second week of screenings.
 When these too sold out, a "third and final" week was announced.
 Cities it had toured to included Chicago, Columbus, Tucson, Hartford, Seattle, and Washington, D.C.
 The film screened at the San Joaquin Children's Film Festival, in Stockton, California from January 16 to 18, 2009.